georgivelev4/React-Project-Softuni/README.md

 - The details of the course become visible when one of the following buttons is clicked - >  EDIT / DELETE / TAKE !

 1. Main area
-- Guest are only allowed to register / login
+- Guests are only allowed to register / login

-2. Admin area
+2. Admins area
 - Admins can view all available courses
 - Admins can view the details of any available course
 - Admins can create courses